 Alerts are normally set while you are building business views.
 The alert determines the severity level that triggers the alert and the method of notification.
 Alerts can be set while you are building business views or can be configured during a sensor update or change.
 The severities are defined by the sensor health they represent.
-When selecting alert severities ensure the health percentages and weight reflects your needs.
+When selecting alert severities, ensure that the health percentages and weight reflect your needs.
 Configure alerts as follows:

 - 1. Open the effected business view. - 2.
 Stop the business view if it is running by clicking on the Stop button. - 3.
-Right-click the sensor to be changed, the sub-menu will be displayed.
+Right-click the sensor to be changed.
+The sub-menu is displayed.